AnasIbrahim/image_agnostic_segmentation/README.md

-# Unseen object segmentation (Python code and ROS driver)
-This repository contains a pipeline that can segment and compute suction grasps for unseen objects using our category-agnostic CNN.
+# DoUnseen: Zero shot object classification for robotic grasping

+This library contains a pipeline to detect object without training.

 ![robot grasping](images/grasping.gif)

+The 3 main features of the library:

+1- Unseen object segmentation

+2- Zero-shot classification

+3- Suction point calculation

+They can be use separately or cascaded.

 ## Example
-This is the result of running our CNN on [NVIDIA hope dataset](https://github.com/swtyree/hope-dataset).
+This is the result of running our unseen object segmentation model on [NVIDIA hope dataset](https://github.com/swtyree/hope-dataset).
 The dataset wasn't used during training neither any of its objects.
 ![results of our CNN on NVIDIA hope dataset](images/HOPE_dataset_example_segmented.png)